feidfoe/learning-not-to-learn/README.md

 ## Usage
 First, download the pretrained model and dataset.
+You can provide the directory for the dataset in 'option.py' (data_dir).

 To train, modify the path to the pretrained checkpoint in train.sh.
 Then, run the script with bash.